BartmanAbyss/vscode-amiga-debug/README.md

 * profiling: lines of functions seem to be off (see template/main.c: function main)
 * code lenses: update when display unit changes, when frame changes
 * multi-frame profiling: allow user to select number of frames
-* ignore copper prefetch (esp. after COPxJMP)
 * data breakpoints read/read-write (there doesn't seem to be an UI for this in VSCode)
 * modify breakpoints while running (doesn't properly stop and resume)
 * show blitter priority in profiler
-* custom registers: handle DMACON
+* custom registers: handle DMACON (see flame-graph.tsx@buildDmaBoxes)
 * Debugger: detect TRAP#7 (GCC undefined behavior), detect null-ptr access (GCC undefined behavior)
 * asm-singlestepping: sometimes doesn't find correct line
 * tooltips for blitter-rects?